code-inspect-binder/overview/README.md

 - FlowR-enabled variants: `code-inspect-binder/osf_projectid-f`

 Each flowR-enabled container launches directly into RStudio with the [flowR](https://github.com/flowr-analysis/rstudio-addin-flowr) package preinstalled as an RStudio addin for interactive dependency exploration.

+To ensure that scripts execute in their intended context, each container includes a .Rprofile that automatically sets the working directory to the script's folder when RStudio starts.
+This programmatic setup ensures consistent behavior across environments and resolves local file dependencies during interactive exploration or execution.

 **Example:**
 - Without flowR: [`code-inspect-binder/osf_6jmke`](https://github.com/code-inspect-binder/osf_6jmke)